Database Test 2 (DBT-2) Documentation

 Not all of the warehouses need to be used.
 For example, if the database is built with 100 warehouses, 80 can be specified.
 Specifying more than available warehouses will results errors.
 The test will continue to run, but will log errors if a warehouse referenced does not exist.

 If DBT-2 is used with standard transaction mix ratios, keying, and thinking times, etc. then the maximum throughput is limited to 12.86 x the number of warehouses.
 Thus if you want more throughput, the database size also needs to be increased.
+See Clause 4.1 in the TPC-C specification for a complete explanation.

 If non-standard ratios, times, etc. are used, the database should be resized to match the measured throughput.
 This could take multiple revisions if database is tested to be undersized compared to the measured throughput.